anikaarevalo/API-deployment/README.md

 The main goal and focus of this project is to deploy software using web application tools such as Flask and Heroku. **In another opportunity, I would love to have the chance to improve this prototype** by optimising the machine learning model that I had implemented (i.e. **including categorical variables in combination with numerical variables** in training and testing the model and **improving its performance metrics**).

+The interface of the house price calculator could also be improved.

 Suggestions are welcome.
 Thank you!